haijing-zhang/ptEIT/Readme.txt

-In the "Data" folder, "random_200" and "random_500" stores the processed dataset based on 200 and 500 point resolution. "raw_data" folder stores raw parameter used for generating point cloud and corresponding voltage measurements. "dataprocessing.py" is the file generating point cloud from parameters and creating dataset. "sensor_208.py" stores the coordinates of the electrodes.

 ptEIT reconstructs the objects' conductivity, shape and position independently. "conduct_model.py" and "conduct_train.py" stores the model and training file for predicting the amount of object in each image and their conductivity level. "pos_model.py" and "pos_train.py" are the model file and training file for predicting each object's center's coordinates."shape_model.py" and "shape_train.py" are the files